carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 So far we have seen how to declare multiple input and output channels, but each channel was handling only one value at time.
 However Nextflow can handle groups of values using the `tuple` qualifiers.

-In tuples the first element is the grouping key and the second element is the list of files.
+In tuples the first item is the grouping key and the second item is the list of files.

 ~~~
 [group_key,[file1,file2,...]]
 ~~~

-When using channel containing a tuple, the corresponding input declaration must be declared with a `tuple` qualifier, followed by definition of each element in the tuple.
+When using channel containing a tuple, the corresponding input declaration must be declared with a `tuple` qualifier, followed by definition of each item in the tuple.

 ~~~
 reads_ch = Channel.fromFilePairs('data/yeast/reads/ref1_{1,2}.fq.gz')